Find Affordable College Courses

 $8,568 Average Tuition & Fees

-Our 2023 rankings named University of Alabama at Birmingham the best value school in Alabama for civil engineering students.
-UAB is a very large public school located in the medium-sized city of Birmingham.
+Our analysis found University of Alabama at Birmingham to be the best value school for civil engineering students who want to pursue a degree in Alabama.
+UAB is a fairly large public school located in the midsize city of Birmingham.

 UAB undergraduate students pay an average of $8,568 in in-state tuition and fees each year.
 While working on their degree, civil eng majors at UAB accumulate an average of around $24,618 in student debt.